cointop-sh/cointop/README.md

 - Q: The data isn't refreshing!

   - A: The CoinMarketCap API has rate limits, so make sure to keep manual refreshes to a minimum.
 If you've hit the rate limit then wait about half an hour to be able to fetch the data again.
-Keep in mind the CoinMarketCap updates prices every 5 minutes constant refreshes aren't necessary.
+Keep in mind that CoinMarketCap updates prices every 5 minutes so constant refreshes aren't necessary.

 - Q: How do I quit the application?